 Experienced.
 Connected.
 Trusted.

-Mekong Strategic Partners is an Investment and Advisory firm headquartered in Cambodia and operating across the Greater Mekong region.
+Mekong Strategic Capital is an Investment and Advisory firm headquartered in Cambodia and operating across the Greater Mekong region.
 We dedicate senior level resources to every step of our engagements and leverage the deep relationships we’ve formed over many years operating in the region.
 We take the time to understand our clients’ needs to maximise the value we can bring to their business.

 On the ground presence with extensive networks